Table of Contents

 Over time, the economy has changed.
 Farms have been subdivided, land uses have diversified, and modern infrastructure has crept closer.
 Colo High School is almost opposite the lane and the paddocks next to the school has recently been sold for future development.

-A Development Application proposal for a proposed childcare centre and two fast food outlets was lodged by Urban City Consulting, however this has been superceded by Sutherland & Associates Planning, further a Complying Development Certificate for a Dwelling, Pool & Shed was issued by Urban City Certifying .
+A Development Application for the proposed childcare centre and two fast food outlets was prepared and lodged by Sutherland & Associates Planning.
+Urban City's involvement was issuing a Complying Development Certificate (CDC) for a dwelling, shed and pool.

 The RU1 zoning permits this type of development on the land in question.
 It is understood that the applicants initially explored building in North Richmond village area but were unable to secure suitable land.